Road safety changes are being trialled in Kildare town

 She said the project is also aimed at making Sallins safer for vulnerable road users with the addition of a significant length of cycle track and “a greater separation between pedestrians and motor vehicles.”

-Some concerns raised locally is a lack of high visibility bollards and this is due to a lack of stock but Cllr Kelly says differently coloured bollards may be used at junctions.
+Some concerns raised locally is a lack of high visibility bollards and this is due to a lack of stock but Cllr Kellys says differently coloured bollards may be used at junctions.

 Cllr Kelly said there are also concerns about the proximity of the bollards to junctions.